CSS

 Class selectors have a higher priority than type selectors.

-ID selectors also identify HTML tags via an attribute.
-In order that an HTML element is unique within a website, an ID must only be used once.
-ID selectors are used frequently in connection with JavaScript.
-They begin with a pound sign.
+ID selectors also identify HTML tags based on an attribute.
+To ensure that an HTML element is unique within a web page, an ID may be used only once.
+ID selectors are often used in conjunction with JavaScript.
+You start with a diamond.

 div#navigation1